Your child arrangements aren't working

 Go to mediation

-You should try mediation before going to court - it’s much cheaper and usually quicker.
+You should try mediation before going to court - it can be cheaper and usually quicker.
 You can check if you’re eligible for legal aid on GOV.UK.

 You’ll speak to a ‘mediator’, who will try and help you agree on how to work out your arrangements between yourselves.